-President: Todd Schwartz
+Executive At-Large: Todd Schwartz

-Todd Schwartz: President
+Todd Schwartz: Executive At-large

-Colleen McDonough: Executive-at-Large
+Colleen McDonough: At-large Board Member

 Colleen originally came to Philadelphia in 1998 when she started working at the Art Institute of Philadelphia; however, she only lived here during the week, returning to Annapolis on weekends.
 She moved permanently to South Philadelphia in June 2006.

 By August 2006 she was searching to find in which civic association her house was located; only to discover that there was none.
 She started the process by placing a shout out on PhillyBlog for others interested in forming what would later become Lower Moyamensing Civic Association (LoMo).
 The first meeting, in September 2006, was held at what used to be Gavonnes on 10th and Wolf.
 Colleen and seven ambitious people who responded to her post took the first steps in the lengthy and challenging process of getting the original application together.
-Unfortunately, Colleen is the only original member left, which is proof that the organization needs to be constantly expanding its membership and participation.

 It is now going on ten years that Colleen has been involved with LoMo and she has served as a board member since the beginning.
 Many theories of organizational development hold that it is best for established leaders to limit their tenures and nurture others take leadership roles.
 She agrees with this and so has gone from Treasurer to Executive-at-Large.
 Colleen also believes that it is vital that there be long standing board members to function as the memory of the organization and to advise newer members on initiatives.
 It is particularly important to assure that, when an initiative is proposed, the board can discuss whether it has been attempted before, what was learned from that attempt and if and how another attempt should be made.